Andreea Răducan: Aftermath

 Răducan's case was brought before the Court of Arbitration for Sport in late September 2000.
 While the arbitration panel did concede that Răducan had not gained any advantage by taking the pseudoephedrine, and that she was an underage athlete who had followed her team physician's instructions, they also upheld the IOC's decision.
 The basis for their decision was the belief that the Anti-Doping Code of the Olympics had to be enforced "without compromise", regardless of the intentions or age of the athlete.

 Răducan was exonerated of any personal wrongdoing by the Romanian Olympic Committee, and therefore was not subjected to the sporting ban usually imposed on athletes involved in doping cases.
 However, Ion Țiriac, the president of the Romanian Olympic Committee (ROC), resigned over the scandal.
 The executive committee of the International Gymnastics Federation (FIG) also unanimously decided not to impose any suspension or punishment on Răducan, taking the stance that losing her medal "was punishment enough for an athlete who was innocent in this situation".
-The FIG, IOC and ROC all agreed with the punishment and suspension of Dr. Oana, viewing him as the guilty party for administering the banned substance to Răducan and her teammate.
-Oana was permitted to keep his medical license and cleared of malpractice by the Deva Physicians' Association, who stated that he had not committed any offense "from a medical perspective".
+The FIG, IOC and ROC all agreed with the punishment and suspension of Dr. Oană, viewing him as the guilty party for administering the banned substance to Răducan and her teammate.
+Oană was permitted to keep his medical license and cleared of malpractice by the Deva Physicians' Association, who stated that he had not committed any offense "from a medical perspective".

 Despite the controversy, Răducan was still seen as a positive and even sympathetic figure.
 She received a significant amount of support in Romania, and members of the gymnastics community, including Nadia Comăneci, publicly expressed their support.
 On returning to Romania with her teammates, she was personally greeted and presented with flowers by Romanian President Emil Constantinescu.

 Răducan was given a replacement medal in pure gold by a Romanian jeweler; she also received several endorsements and sponsorships.
 At one point, a Răducan doll was even rumored to be in the works.
 In addition, the prize money she would have been awarded from the Romanian Olympic Committee for her all-around gold was replaced, and doubled, by a group of Romanian businessmen.
 She, along with Amanar, was awarded a diplomatic passport by the Romanian government for being a "good ambassador for Romania".